Tonbridge to Penshurst Walk

 6. After passing the sports pitches follow the path under a low railway bridge carrying the South Eastern main line.
 A further short stretch of tarmac leads onto a broad woodland path alongside a water channel, the outflow from the Powder Mills? site.
 In 200m you come to a path junction and turn left, crossing a couple of footbridges into Haysden Country Park?.

-2. Haysden Country Park to Enfield Bridge (3½ km)
+2. Haysden Country Park to Ensfield Bridge (3½ km)

 1. Follow the footpath for 150m, passing a well-camouflaged WW Ⅱ pillbox in the undergrowth.
 Where the two paths merge again cross the river on Lucifer Bridge (with steel lattice sides), leaving the EVW.
 Do not cross a second footbridge over a backwater but immediately turn right between metal barriers onto a narrow woodland path, leaving CR 12.

 2. The path winds its way through the trees for 100m, then veers left down a short flight of steps to the perimeter path around Barden Lake.
 Unless you want to take the long way round the lake (adding 500m or so) turn right onto the path.
-At the far end of the lake keep ahead on a path into the trees, which soon turns right to cross a backwater on Sharpe's Bridge.
-This brings you back to the main river where you turn left, signposted to the Leigh Barrier.
+At the far end of the lake keep right on a path into the trees, which soon crosses a backwater on Sharpe's Bridge.
+The path continues alongside a straight stretch of the river, the New Cut?.

 After crossing over the Walk 1–19 route along the Straight Mile, you will now be following it (in reverse) into Penshurst village.